Investing in Safety, Hope, Healing, Justice, and Prevention for Victims of Sexual and Domestic Violence.

 School-wide strategies impact the overall school environment and engage all students and adults in prevention education.
 Activities include developing school policy, training teachers, nurses, and parent groups, and educating students on healthy relationships in their classrooms.

-Pre-K to 2nd Grades
+Pre-K to Kindergarten

 Bumbles the Magic Bumblebee teaches children about the following topics:

-- Good and bad touches
+- Safe and unsafe touches

 - Identifying safe adults